dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 <a id="itemsandthings"></a>

-Tip : do not forget that all classes, including libraries, can extend Java223Script
+Tip: do not forget that all classes, including libraries, can extend Java223Script

 ## Items and Things helper libraries